Structural Heart Disease in Washington, DC

 Schedule a Consultation for Structural Heart Disease Treatment in Washington, DC Today!

-If you have been diagnosed with structural heart disease, cardiologist Dr. John Trujillo will work with you and continue to and help you navigate this road to life with a healthy heart.
-For more information on the treatment options available, please call (301) 634-4800 or request an appointment online today!
+If you have been diagnosed with structural heart disease, contact board-certified cardiologist Dr. John Trujillo to discuss your symptoms, diagnosis, and treatment.
+Dr. Trujillo will work with you to help you navigate this road to life with a healthier heart.
+For more information on the structural heart disease treatment options available, please call (301) 634-4800 or request an appointment online today!
+With our cardiology clinic near Washington, DC, patients will drive from Bethesda, Silver Spring, Wheaton-Glenmont, and Hyattsville for care.